Chase Sapphire Preferred® Card Review November 2024

 The Chase Sapphire Preferred card has a minimum credit limit of $5,000.
 You may qualify for a limit of up to $100,000, depending on your income and credit history.

-How the Chase Sapphire Preferred® Card compares
+How Sapphire Preferred compares

 Chase Sapphire Preferred® Card vs. Chase Sapphire Reserve®

 In many cases, the Chase Sapphire Preferred and the Chase Sapphire Reserve® offer the same benefits.
+However, there are a few perks to having the Sapphire Reserve.

 For example, Chase Sapphire Preferred only gives you a $50 hotel credit, but the Sapphire Reserve gives you a $300 travel credit (which can be used on hotel bookings), making it a better hotel credit card.
 The Sapphire Reserve also comes with 10X points on hotels and car rentals once you’ve spent at least $300 on travel purchases each year.